leemengtw/cat-recognition-train/README.md

 </p>

-## Predict Using the Trained Model
+## Predict Using Optimized Frozen Graph

 See `predict.py` for details and demo.